BurrConnie/FancyMenu-Translations/README.md

 # "I want to help!"
 Great!
 It's really easy, just download/copy the [template](https://github.com/Keksuccino/FancyMenu-Translations/blob/main/template/en_us.txt) from this repository and start translating!

+When you're done translating the template, you can upload it to a text hoster like [Ghostbin](https://ghostbin.com/) and [open a new issue](https://github.com/Keksuccino/FancyMenu-Translations/issues) with the link to the file and some informations about what language it is.

+Thank you very much for helping to translate this mod!

 ### "What should I translate?"
 Most of the time, it's simply translating everything **after** the **first** equals sign (=).